Idiopathic Neonatal Hepatitis

 The liver is located on the right side of the abdominal cavity just under the rib cage.
-The liver has many different functions including filtering harmful substances (toxins) out of the bloodstream, storing essential vitamins, helping to breakdown (metabolize) food to use as energy, creating enzymes that help the blood form clots in response to injury, and producing bile, a liquid that plays an essential role in carrying waste products from the liver and breaking down fats in the small intestine.
+The liver has many different functions including filtering harmful substances (toxins) out of the bloodstream, synthesizing proteins, storing essential vitamins, helping to breakdown (metabolize) food to use as energy, creating enzymes that help the blood form clots in response to injury, and producing bile, a liquid that plays an essential role in breaking down fats in the small intestine.

 In more serious forms of neonatal hepatitis additional symptoms can occur including easy bruising, prolonged bleeding, and infection of the blood (sepsis).
 Liver (hepatic) failure may eventually develop in some individuals with severe forms of neonatal hepatitis.

-Neonatal hepatitis, in general, has many different causes including several different viruses including cytomegalovirus and the hepatitis viruses; various metabolic or genetic disorders such as alpha-1-antitrypsin deficiency; and rare disorders that impair the function of the liver (cholestatic disorders).
-If none of the known causes of neonatal hepatitis can be identified, it is referred to as idiopathic neonatal hepatitis.
+Neonatal hepatitis, in general, has many different causes including several viruses including cytomegalovirus and the herpes viruses; various metabolic liver diseases or genetic disorders such as alpha-1-antitrypsin deficiency; rare disorders may also impair the function of the liver (cholestatic disorders).

 By definition, the cause of idiopathic neonatal hepatitis is not known.
 Most cases are believed to occur randomly (sporadically).
-Idiopathic neonatal hepatitis occurs in approximately 10-25 %of infants with neonatal cholestasis - a common condition of newborns in which the flow of bile from the liver is reduced or blocked resulting in jaundice.
+Idiopathic neonatal hepatitis is responsible for 10-25 % of infants with neonatal cholestasis - a common condition of newborns in which the flow of bile from the liver is reduced or blocked, resulting in jaundice.

 The incidence of idiopathic neonatal hepatitis in the general population is unknown.
 The proportion of cases classified as "idiopathic" has diminished as advanced diagnostic techniques and a better molecular understanding of cholestatic diseases in general have allowed physicians to diagnosis many infants with specific syndromes.
 In the past, these infants would have been included as having idiopathic neonatal hepatitis.